 A student must be in attendance the entire school day in order to participate in practice or games unless the absence is excused in advance.
-Ms. Hubbard, Mr. Curley, Mr. Crews or Mr. Hurley must clear unavoidable absences for High School students in advance.
-Junior High students must have their unavoidable absences cleared by Mrs. Grandel.
+Ms. Hubbard, Mr. Curley, Mr. Crews, or Mr. Hurley must clear unavoidable absences for High School students in advance.
 Unavoidable absences might include: funerals, doctors & dentist appointments, etc. If a student misses school on the day of a contest because of illness, he/she will be ineligible to participate on that day.
 For Saturday participation, the student must be in attendance the entire day Friday.
 The exception to this rule would be a student missing class on Friday with an excused absence.
 In this case, the parent should make contact with the school administration so the student's eligibility status can be communicated to the coach.
 If it is necessary to be absent from practice, the student is expected to obtain permission from the head coach prior to the scheduled practice.